-Cumulative frequency distributions of B{msy} and F{msy} were used to calculate risk curves of the biomass and fishing mortality reference points (Fig. 8).
-A risk averse approach would choose a rebuilding target biomass with a relatively low probability of being less than the true Bmsy.
-In this case, if a 20% risk was acceptable, the corresponding target would be about 240 000 tons.
-For F, one would choose a limit reference point with a relatively low probability that it would exceed F{msy} .
+Cumulative frequency distributions of B{MSY} and F{MSY} were calculated and displayed in the form of risk curves (Fig. 8).
+Curves like these could be used to select limit reference points relevant to a precautionary approach to fisheries management.
+A risk averse approach would choose a limit B{MSY} with a relatively low probability of being greater than the true B{MSY} .
+In this case, if a 20% risk was acceptable, the corresponding B{MSY} would be about 240,000 t.
+For F, one would choose a limit reference point with a relatively low probability that it would exceed the true value.
 Using the same 20% rule, the limit F would be about 0.20.